yudiz-ritikapatel/bannerslider-extension/README.md

 - Show Dots Navigation Button: Enable/Disable this option for show Dots Navigation button.
 - Set Slider Margin: Set the margin for the Slider.
 - Fade In/Fade Out Effect: Choose whether to incorporate a fade-in/fade-out effect in the Slider.
-- Enable Controls in Youtube Video: Enable/Disable this option for sControls in Youtube Video.
+- Enable Controls in External Video: Enable/Disable this option for sControls in External Video.

 2.1 Demo:  Effect Tab